-l,, have read (or had read to me), EAG's health and safety plan.
-(Print Name) I understand my responsibilities as they are defined in t this plan and will abide by these rules and procedures, as well as any regulations or otherwise gov verning safety.
-When in doubt concerning safe job performance, I will speak to my immediate supervis sor and/or Project Manager.
+I, , have read (or had read to me), EAG's health and safety plan.
+(Print Name)

+I understand my responsibilities as they are defined in this plan and will abide by these rules and procedures, as well as any regulations or otherwise governing safety.
+When in doubt concerning safe job performance, I will speak to my immediate supervisor and/or Project Manager.

 I understand EAG reserves the right to change or amend the HASP at any time.

-I understand any violation to the plan policies or proced and including termination. dures will be cause for disciplinary action up to Employee Signature Date Employee Signature Date EAG Supervisor/Project Manager Signature Date
+I understand any violation to the plan policies or procedures will be cause for disciplinary action up to and including termination.

+Employee Signature